-Nonhierarchical information and fusion networks will link the "scout-aimers," "shooters," and commanders.
-These networks will be the daughters of the current communication and weapon control initiatives such as Cooperative Engagement and strategic command and control systems.
+Non-hierarchical information and fusion networks will link the "scout-aimers", 'shooters", and commanders.
+These networks will be the daughters of the current communication and weapon control initiatives such as JTIDS, LINK16, Cooperative Engagement, and strategic command and control systems.
 The future networks will be characterized by universal access, automatic fusion capability, and advanced decision algorithms.
-These advances will result in a "flattening" of the command structure and smaller command staffs.
-12 Communications and coordination between commanders, dispersed ground forces, and supporting weapons arsenals will be in real time.
+These advances will result in a "flattening" of the command.

+structure and smaller command staffs Communications and coordination between commanders, dispersed ground forces, and supporting weapons arsenals will be real-time

 Several problems can arise from a traditional centralized command strategy with these new capabilities.
-The first is micromanagement of the engaged units by layers of commanders and political leaders.
-An undesirable tendency for group think and collective process decisionmaking occurs when everyone is tempted to "have their say."
+The first is micro-management of the engaged units by layers of commanders and political leaders.
+An undesirable tendency for "group think" and "collective process" decision making occurs when everyone is tempted to "have their say".
 The outcome is group consensus decisions that tend to be risk adverse.
 Additionally, on-scene individual initiative is discouraged and ingenuity minimized.

-An alternative command strategy to use with nonhierarchical information and fusion networks is "command by negation."
-Borrowed from the Navy, this concept allows a subordinate maximum freedom to execute a mission or task after receiving general policy guidance and objectives.
-If the overall commander perceives a situation developing requiring intervention, he makes immediate corrections, gives further guidance, then allows the subordinate to continue executing his tasking.
-In accelerated cumulative warfare, an evolved form of "command by negation" would allow ground forces maximum flexibility in their operating areas to establish a local information sensor mesh, then attack predesignated targets or targets of opportunity.
+An alternative command strategy to use with non-hierarchical information and fusion networks is "command by negation."
+Borrowed from the U.S. Navy, this concept allows a subordinate maximum freedom to execute a mission or task after receiving general policy guidance and objectives.
+If the overall commander perceives a situation developing that requires his intervention, he makes immediate corrections, gives further guidance, then allows the subordinate to continue executing his tasking.
+In accelerated cumulative warfare, an evolved form of "command by negation" would allow ground forces maximum flexibility in their operating areas to establish a local information sensor mesh, then attack pre-designated targets or targets of opportunity.
 Freedom of action and personal initiative by local unit commanders would be maximized under this concept of operation.
-Senior commanders would be less interested in individual sector engagements and more concerned with the larger cumulative effect on an enemy.
+Senior commanders would be less interested in individual sector engagements, and more concerned with the larger cumulative effect on the enemy.
 When required, however, individual units could mass fire effects through senior command intervention and coordination.
 This operational concept will require a more decentralized thought process by conventional joint force commanders.
-It will require them to "let go" of tactical operations, maneuver, and theater resource allocation during execution in order to concentrate on the overall strategic effect against the enemy's ability to counter the offensive.
+It will require them to "let go" of tactical operations, maneuver, and theater resource allocation during execution in order to concentrate on the overall strategic effect against the enemy's ability to counter the offensive

-Another slide appears:
+Another slide appears